 My point is that quality is almost always less expensive in the long-run, and that initial price does not equal total cost.
 Our clients know this.
 They always pause, and nod their heads knowingly when they notice this plaque in our office:

-The Swiss have a saying, “Pay for it one time”.
+The Swiss have a saying, “Build it once”.

 There’s another benefit to quality—you appreciate and enjoy your possessions more.
 Buy something serviceable but unremarkable, and it disappears.
 You simply don’t notice it any longer—like a battery powered clock on your wall.
 A family Grandfather clock is a different story.
 You appreciate it weekly—as you gently wind the mechanism and notice the 1878 date of manufacture and picture your father doing the same task every Sunday afternoon.
 Buy quality, and it becomes a friend, a loved possession.